guzmonne/cdk/docs/Cognito.md

     smsMessage: "SMS Message",
   },
   /**
-   * userInvitation configures the message that gets send to the user after an
+   * userInvitation configures the message that gets sent to the user after an
    * administrator creates an account for them using the admin API.
    */
   userInvitation: {